AleksandrHovhannisyan/artsakh-genocide/README.md

 > Importantly, the Convention establishes on State Parties the obligation to take measures to prevent and to punish the crime of genocide, including by enacting relevant legislation and punishing perpetrators, “whether they are constitutionally responsible rulers, public officials or private individuals” (Article IV).
 That obligation, in addition to the prohibition not to commit genocide, have been considered as norms of international customary law and therefore, binding on all States, whether or not they have ratified the Genocide Convention.

-Despite this responsibility, several countries and groups of countries are morally complicit in this genocide, either through their inaction or their funding of Azerbaijan's petro-dictatorship.
+Despite this responsibility, several countries and politicians are morally complicit in this genocide—through inaction, corruption, and their funding of Azerbaijan's petro-dictatorship.

 ### The European Union

 On July 18, 2022, Ursula von der Leyen, President of the EU, [signed a gas deal with Azerbaijan](https://ec.europa.eu/commission/presscorner/detail/da/statement_22_4583) to increase imports of Azeri gas in order to compensate for shortages caused by the war in Ukraine.
-In November 2022, Azerbaijan [struck a deal to import gas from Russia](https://eurasianet.org/azerbaijans-russian-gas-deal-raises-uncomfortable-questions-for-europe), raising questions about where Europe would be purchasing its gas from.
-By increasing its economic dependence on Azerbaijan, the EU has given Azerbaijan all of the political leverage that it needs to tighten its chokehold on Nagorno Karabakh.
-While the EU did deploy a border-monitoring mission to Armenia in January 2023, this has done little to abate Azerbaijan's aggression—in June 2023, the Azerbaijani ambassador to the EU [openly threatened the monitoring mission on Twitter](https://euobserver.com/world/157246); on August 15, 2023, Azerbaijan delivered on its promise and [fired upon the EU delegates](https://www.politico.eu/article/azerbaijan-armenia-border-gunfire-european-union-observers-verin-shorzha-united-nations-nagorno-karabakh/).
+Just a few months later, in November 2022, Azerbaijan [struck a deal to import gas from Russia](https://eurasianet.org/azerbaijans-russian-gas-deal-raises-uncomfortable-questions-for-europe), raising questions about where Europe would be purchasing its gas from.

+By increasing its economic dependence on Azerbaijan, the EU has given Azerbaijan the political leverage that it needs to tighten its chokehold on Nagorno Karabakh.
+While the EU did deploy a border-monitoring mission to Armenia in January 2023, this has done little to abate Azerbaijan's aggression—in June 2023, the Azerbaijani ambassador to the EU [openly threatened the monitoring mission on Twitter](https://euobserver.com/world/157246); on August 15, 2023, Azerbaijan [fired across the border in the direction of the EU delegates](https://www.politico.eu/article/azerbaijan-armenia-border-gunfire-european-union-observers-verin-shorzha-united-nations-nagorno-karabakh/).

 ### Russia
 This should not come as a surprise in light of Russia's unprovoked invasion of Ukraine.
 After the 2020 Nagorno Karabakh war, Russia [deployed a peacekeeping contingent of 2,000 soldiers](https://en.wikipedia.org/wiki/2020_Nagorno-Karabakh_ceasefire_agreement#Overview) to Nagorno Karabakh as part of the ceasefire agreement signed by Armenia and Azerbaijan.
 The peacekeepers have done nothing to maintain peace in the region; they are a symbol of Russia's impotence and dwindling regional influence.
+Armenian Prime Minister Nikol Pashinyan has [repeatedly criticized CSTO member Russia](https://eurasianet.org/tensions-rise-between-armenia-russia) for its inaction in the blockade.

+### The United Kingdom
+From 2012 to 2014, [Azerbaijan used four British companies to launder $2.9 billion into Europe](https://www.theguardian.com/world/2017/sep/04/uk-at-centre-of-secret-3bn-azerbaijani-money-laundering-and-lobbying-scheme) to bribe politicians and journalists and discourage criticism of Aliyev's dictatorship.
+The legacy of this scandal lives on today in the West's reluctance to condemn or sanction Aliyev.

+### Germany
+[A VICE investigation](https://www.vice.com/en/article/qjp73b/azerbaijan-lobbying-germany-angela-merkel-ilham-aliyev) implicated a number of German politicians in an Azerbaijani campaign to bribe European diplomats.
+Germany has [called for the opening of the Lachin Corridor](https://armenpress.am/eng/news/1119141.html), but appeals to reason are not enough to stop dictators from committing genocide.

+### Italy
+Italy spends more on Azerbaijani exports than any other European country; in 2022 alone, it [imported $17B worth of goods from Azerbaijan](https://tradingeconomics.com/azerbaijan/exports-by-country)—more than eight times as much as Turkey did.
+Azerbaijan is also a key energy and military partner for Italy—in 2023, Italy signed [a $170M deal to install gas turbines in Azerbaijan](https://www.nasdaq.com/articles/italys-ansaldo-energia-signs-$171-mln-gas-turbine-deal-in-azerbaijan) at an electric power plant; in June 2023, [Azerbaijan reached a deal to purchase military aircraft from Italy](https://eurasianet.org/azerbaijan-to-buy-italian-military-aircraft).

+Like their German and British counterparts, [some Italian politicians were bribed by Azerbaijan](https://www.occrp.org/en/daily/13628-italian-court-sentences-former-council-of-europe-mp-for-bribery) to paint the country in a positive light.

 ### Israel
-Israel has been [actively arming Azerbaijan with modern weaponry since 2016](https://armenianweekly.com/2023/03/08/israels-massive-supply-of-sophisticated-weapons-to-azerbaijan/).
-To Israel, Armenian lives are dispensible and a means to a geopolitical end: a greatly weakened Iran.
+Israel has been [actively arming Azerbaijan with modern weaponry since 2016](https://armenianweekly.com/2023/03/08/israels-massive-supply-of-sophisticated-weapons-to-azerbaijan/) in an attempt to weaken Iran.
+Azerbaijan's main cargo arline, Silk Way Airlines, [makes regular trips to the Ovda military base in Tel Aviv](https://hetq.am/en/article/159676), where it acquires weapons and other supplies—weapons like the LORA ballistic missiles and kamikaze drones that [Azerbaijan used against Armenians](https://www.csis.org/analysis/air-and-missile-war-nagorno-karabakh-lessons-future-strike-and-defense) during the Second Nagorno-Karabakh War.

 ### Turkey
-[The official state policy of Turkey](https://www.mfa.gov.tr/the-armenian-allegation-of-genocide-the-issue-and-the-facts.en.mfa) categorically denies that the first Armenian genocide took place.
-During the December 2020 victory day parade in Baku, President Erdogan [openly praised the perpetrators of the Armenian genocide](https://44days.info/speech-by-president-recep-tayyip-erdogan/) in his speech:
+Denial of the first Armenian genocide is [the official state policy of Turkey](https://www.mfa.gov.tr/the-armenian-allegation-of-genocide-the-issue-and-the-facts.en.mfa).
+During the Second Nagorno-Karabakh War between Armenia and Azerbaijan in 2020, Turkey actively armed Azerbaijan in pursuit of [its own geopolitical goals](https://nationalinterest.org/feature/what-does-turkey%E2%80%99s-pan-turkic-eurasian-pivot-hold-pakistan-201381) of creating a greater Turkic World.
+In his December 2020 speech at the victory day parade in Baku, President Erdogan appealed to this surging Turkish nationalism and [openly praised the perpetrators of the Armenian genocide](https://44days.info/speech-by-president-recep-tayyip-erdogan/):

 > Today the soul of Azerbaijan’s national poet, great fighter Ahmad Javad will rejoice.
 Today the soul of Nuri Pasha, Enver Pasha, brave soldiers of the Caucasian Islamic Army will rejoice.
 Today the soul of one of the first Azerbaijani martyrs, Mubariz Ibrahimov, will rejoice.
 Today is a day of victory and pride for all of us, for the entire Turkic world.

-During [the UNSC emergency meeting on August 16, 2023](https://media.un.org/en/asset/k14/k1498sf9lh) concerning the Lachin Corridor, Turkey parroted Azerbaijan's claim that there is no blockade.
+During [the UNSC emergency meeting on August 16, 2023](https://media.un.org/en/asset/k14/k1498sf9lh) concerning the Lachin Corridor, Turkey's representative parroted Azerbaijan's claim that there is no blockade.

 ### The United States
 In 1992, after the first Nagorno Karabakh war, Congress passed the Freedom Support Act; [Section 907](https://en.wikipedia.org/wiki/Section_907) of this act bans direct U.S. aid to Azerbaijan.
 In 2001, the Senate amended the act to allow the President to waive Section 907; every single president has exercised this right since then.
 Since 2001, the U.S. has provided [over $470 million in military aid to Azerbaijan](https://securityassistance.org/security-sector-assistance/).

+Since the start of the blockade, President Biden has not issued any statements concerning this crisis or condemned President Aliyev.

 ## What you can do